 There’s power in large numbers

-Now that restrictions are lifting and the UK is moving towards a full unlocking by June 21, families and friends are looking forward to getting together after more than a year apart.
+Now that restrictions are lifting and the UK is moving towards a full unlocking this summer, families and friends are looking forward to getting together after more than a year apart.
 Many are planning to take large family holidays or large group getaways to make up for lost time over the past year and to make the most of their time off.
 Moreover, they may be looking to simply expand their group beyond just 6 people simply because they can.

 While this may, on the surface, seem to be just the case for 2021 after more than a year of lockdowns, we foresee this trend continuing into the future.
 For one, not everyone will have the opportunity to get away this year or may still have trepidation about joining in larger groups too soon.
 Others may even find that they enjoy the larger group getaways and want to repeat their trip in 2022 and even make it an annual thing.
 And let’s not forget the larger group gatherings that we’ll want to get back to that definitely aren’t just a passing trend in the UK: hen dos, stag dos, and weddings.